TomNewbie/pe-lapp/server/docs/api.md

   n?: number;

   /**
    * the string to search/filter the courses by.
+Can be a regular expression.
-For a student, this will search
-   * in the order of course name, lecturer name and semester.
-For a lecturer,
+   * For a student, this will search in the order of course name, lecturer name
-   * this will search only for the course name.
+   * and semester.
+For a lecturer, this will search for the course name and
+   * semester.
    */
   q?: string;